gratipay/guide/README.md

 This book is laid out as an introduction to topics that are relevant to every organization.
 Each chapter provides a brief introduction to the topic with links to further resources, and includes a discussion of ways in which the topic uniquely applies to *open* organizations.
 The topics are:

- 1. [Identity](identity.md): Defining Your Organization, for Yourself and for Others
+ 1. [Identity](identity.md): Defining an Organization, for Itself and for Others
- 2. [Communication](communication.md): Streamlining the Flow of Information When the Line Between Inside and Out is Fuzzy
+ 2. [Communication](communication.md): Handling Information Flow Across a Porous Boundary
  3. [Production](production.md): Delivering on Your Value Proposition
  4. [Governance](governance.md): Distributing Power in Ownership and Management
  5. [Financing](financing.md): Fueling Growth